stefanhacks/UfastLib/README.md

 Static Class created to speed up Unity Development and Teaching by amassing most functions the project lab uses.

 Consists of several basic functions and generators.
+Renamed for the sake of decency.